 So, read on for our top picks for ropes courses and zip lines near NYC, and pencil in a visit before the school year takes over.
 Be sure to bookmark our Guide to Outdoor Adventures for more fun ways to entertain active kids.

 Subscribe to our newsletters to get stories like this delivered directly to your inbox.

-Note: Most of these parks are seasonal, closing outdoor courses for the cold and snowy winter months and reopening in the spring.
+Most of these adventure parks, ropes courses, and zip lines near NYC are seasonal, closing during the cold and snowy winter months and reopening in the spring.
 Please call ahead to confirm hours and book tickets, and pay careful attention to height and age requirements, as well as the dress code, which usually includes closed-toe shoes.

 Ages 8 and up

-Alley Pond Park is famous for its amazing educational programs—and a top-notch Adventure Course.
-The course includes a zip line, a "Trust Fall" station, a climbing and bouldering wall, swings, nets, and balance stations.
+Alley Pond Park is famous for its amazing educational programs—and an increasingly well-known, top-notch Adventure Course.
+The course includes a zip line, a "trust fall" station, a climbing and bouldering wall, swings, nets, and balance stations.
 Because the Adventure Course is so large, it can accommodate all abilities.
-Best of all, Sunday programs that run from May 14 through October 29 are FREE for families.
-During July and August, due to high demand, families must register through a lottery.
+Best of all, Sunday programs from June through October are FREE for families.
+High demand means families must register through a lottery.
 All children must be accompanied by an adult.

 The Adventure Park at Long Island offers magical "glow" nights during the summer.

 Ages 7 and up